Award Winning Financial Excellence

 Planning for 2018

 The St. Louis County Board and staff are actively working on the 2018 budget and property tax levy.
-The Board will vote on the 2018 levy on September 26.
-County Administration is recommending a 4.45% increase in the levy which, considering the county's 3.95% growth in the tax base, would have just a .5% impact on taxpayers.
+On September 26 the County Board unanimously approved the 2018 preliminary levy of $132.2 million - a 4.45% increase from this year.
+Nearly all of that increase will be offset by the estimated 3.95% growth in the property tax base.

 The St. Louis County Board adopted the 2017 budget of $387,159,183 at its last meeting of 2016.
 The County Board had approved a preliminary maximum levy of $126,550,079 (an 8.5% increase over last year) in September, and has certified this same levy at its County Board meeting Tuesday, Dec.
 20. The increase reflects the need to make investments in children and family services, strengthen the County's health insurance fund, support unfunded state mandates, and make up for the unsigned tax bill that had contained over $3 million in funding support for St. Louis County.